d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Release candidate v5.3.0

-Released 11 April 2018
+Updated 22 April 2018

 Rsync does not support encrypted backups directly.
 There is another tool `rclone` which does.
 Based upon the code for RsyncOSX I have developed RcloneOSX, which is a GUI utilizing `rclone`.
 In test I have combined `rclone` and `rsync` by utilizing RcloneOSX and RsyncOSX to synchronize an encrypted backup to remote servers running OS as FreeBSD, Linux, Solaris and so on.
 RsyncOSX executes the `rclone` and `rsync` command line tool in one go.
 The administration of the rclone part is done in RcloneOSX.

-Compared to release 5.2.1 the only new feature within the rc is enabling encrypted backups by utilizing rclone and rsync.
-Please read the documents about encrypted backups before testing.
+Please read the documents about [encrypted](/Encrypted) backups before testing.
 There are four images, two dmg files and two pkg files.
 The pkg files installes the apps in the /Applications catalog.

-See [the encrypted doc](/Encrypted) for more info.

-The next feature is **not** in release candidate but will be in next release.
-Automatic backups, RsyncOSX does a check if there are data to be transferred and for those configurations a backup is executed.
+There is also a new feature, [automatic](/Automatic) backups.
+RsyncOSX does a check if there are data to be transferred or deleted and for those configurations a backup is automatic executed.

 ## Version 5.2.1